Advantages of Visiting Machu Picchu in the Rainy Season

 Rain is not guaranteed

-Just because it's rainy season does not mean it will rain, or that it will rain all day long.
+Just because it's rainy season does not mean it will rain, or that it will rain all day.
 I would make sure you are prepared for rain at any given moment, but you could potentially visit while it's beautiful weather and sunny.
+It's very easy to find a poncho to buy if you don't have any rain protection with you.

 Less tourists